Frugal Living: 5 myths that need to be debunked.

 Frugality is a lifestyle choice.
 It is a conscious and intentional effort to save money wherever possible so as to enjoy the things you truly love.

-These myths mentioned above have held many back from living a frugal life.
-Now that you know the truth, I hope you would be motivated to start living a frugal lifestyle.
+These myths mentioned above have held many back from being frugal.
+Now that you know the truth, I hope you would be motivated to make a change.

 I also hope that you share this article with your network so that they can benefit as well.